COVID: Special privileges for the vaccinated? | DW | 28.12.2020

 Many Germans already have an "immunization passport" that records all vaccines they have had.
 Moreover, Germany only recently passed a law that requires all children to be vaccinated against measles before they can go to kindergarten or school.
 Since attending school is obligatory in Germany, that means the country already has a de facto mandatory measles vaccination.

 And yet, though he did not say so explicitly, Seehofer tacitly admitted there would be relatively little the government could do to stop companies from making their own policies.
-"All I can do is warn against it," the minister said.
+"All I can do is warn against it," he said.
 "Special treatment for the vaccinated would divide society."

 Other countries have been in the grip of a similar debate.
-The UK, which began vaccinating elderly citizens and front-line health workers in mid-December, has also repeatedly ruled out distributing immunity passports to those who have been inoculated.
+The United Kingdom, which began vaccinating elderly citizens and front-line health workers in mid-December, has also repeatedly ruled out distributing immunity passports to those who have been inoculated.

 And yet there is still some confusion over the issue.
-The newly-appointed Vaccines Minister Nadhim Zahawi has suggested that pubs and sports venues could refuse entry to those who refused vaccination by using tracking technology.
+The newly-appointed vaccines minister, Nadhim Zahawi, has suggested that pubs and sports venues could deny entry to those who refused vaccination by using tracking technology.

 But despite government denials, several UK newspapers have reported on inside plans to introduce either an immunization passport or a stamp in regular passports that would allow people to travel to certain countries.